Walter Fauntroy: Financial and legal problems

 In 1995, Fauntroy pleaded guilty to a felony charge of filing a false disclosure statement in 1989.
 He had falsely reported making a $23,887 donation to a Washington church at the end of 1988.

 In 2012, Fauntroy disappeared and presumably fled the United States after a bench warrant was issued for his arrest in conjunction with allegations he had written a fraudulent check for $55,000.
 Fauntroy's wife was eventually forced to file for bankruptcy.
 While his whereabouts were initially unknown to even his family, it was assumed Fauntroy was living somewhere in the Persian Gulf.
 In 2016, Fauntroy returned to the United States and was arrested at Washington Dulles International Airport.
 He had been hiding in Ajman, the capital of the Emirate of Ajman in the United Arab Emirates.

 According to an April 25, 2015 Washington Post story, Fauntroy had been out of the country since 2012, and his exact whereabouts were unknown, even to his wife and family.
 He occasionally phoned from a Dubai number to briefly check on people.
 But he gave no information on his location or exact details on his current life.
-On June 23, 2016, the Washington Post reported that U.S. officials had contacted Fauntroy in Ajman, United Arab Emirates and provided assistance in arranging his return to the United States, which was expected to occur in late June or early July 2016.
+On June 23, 2016, the Post reported that U.S. officials had contacted Fauntroy in Ajman, United Arab Emirates and provided assistance in arranging his return to the United States, which was expected to occur in late June or early July 2016.
 He returned on June 27, 2016, and was arrested at Dulles International Airport on charges related to check fraud.
 He was released the next day.
 In September 2016, the bad check charge was dropped once Fauntroy paid back $20,000.

 In 2018, his financial problems placed him in danger of losing his home.